ROBMYERS1856/University-of-Minnesota-/3. Weekly Homework/15. Week 15 Web Vulnerabilities and Hardening/ReadMe.md

 C) Ensure your website URI scheme is HTTPS and has an accredited and trusted certificate

-D) Make sure that your servers and applications/software is being updated on a consitant basis.
+D) Make sure that your servers and applications/software is being updated on a consistent basis.

 E) Assume that your application is not secure and act accordingly by encrypting or hashing passwords and other confidential data including connection strings.

-F) Establish reasonable password policys and ensure that passwords are changed on a regular basis.
+F) Establish reasonable password policy's and ensure that passwords are changed on a regular basis.

 <br>